Use cases

 At the same time, while granting a degree of independence to the investigation, the mandate does not relieve the organization as whole of responsibility when it comes to privacy and data security requirements.
 That responsibility remains with the organization subject to the information request.

 The Requestor is the entity (either a person or a department) that requests the investigation take place.
 As the instigating party, the requestor has to ensure legal approval for an eDiscovery investigation is in place and provide the initial set of persons and/or sources to be investigated.
-As the origin point for the investigation, it retains the responsibility for the data involved, meaning that the analysis of the reviewed data, as well as the scope and redaction of the production dataset happens under their authority.
+As the origin point for the investigation, the requestor retains the responsibility for the data involved, meaning that the analysis of the reviewed data, as well as the scope and redaction of the production dataset happens under their authority.
 Whenever an investigation feels it must expand its scope, the decision to provide a go-ahead lies with the requestor as well.

 The Case Manager is typically appointed by the requestor to be the primary point of contact of the investigation.
 Having received the initial set of persons and/or sources to be investigated from the requestor, the case manager identifies records, documents and data relevant to the investigation.
 The case manager also creates the case in the case management overview, tracks the progress of the investigation there, eventually closing and archiving the investigation once its purpose has been fulfilled.
-As the primary point of contact, the Case Manager reports on the progress of the investigation to the requestor, ensures the adherence to forensic standards within the investigation (on the requestor’s behalf), and is in charge of requesting additional permissions for data collection and/or processing from the requester.
+As the primary point of contact, the case manager reports on the progress of the investigation to the requestor, ensures the adherence to forensic standards within the investigation (on the requestor’s behalf), and is in charge of requesting additional permissions for data collection and/or processing from the requester.

-The ESI product owner is typically the IT administrator in charge of the specific data source from which data needs to be collected.
-In the role of product owner for the Electronically Stored Information (ESI), this administrator executes litigation holds on the data he or she is responsible for, carries out the collection of data, and delivers that data to the investigation (or grants access, whichever is applicable).
+The ESI Product Owner is typically the IT administrator in charge of the specific data source from which data needs to be collected.
+In the role of product owner for the electronically stored information (ESI), this administrator executes litigation holds on the data he or she is responsible for, carries out the collection of data, and delivers that data to the investigation (or grants access, whichever is applicable).

 Custodians and Custodian Managers aren’t part of the investigation directly, but are responsible for data they hold.
 Custodian managers are, as the term implies, the managers of the actual custodians.
 These custodians hold data outside of the purview of ESI product owner, which leads to custodians being asked to provide data they hold.
 Here, custodian managers act as an extra level of gatekeeping to ensure the data collected falls within the scope of the investigation, and that the collection of data from their department in the context of the investigation is justified.
 Depending on the size and scope of an investigation and the way information is distributed within the organization, the number of custodians (and managers) can vary.